Get that entry-level job and thrive in your last year of college!

 If you are considering going to grad school, this is the time to get those applications ready to go.
 Find out important deadlines and get ahead of the process so that you’re not scrambling last-minute to complete them.
 You also want plenty of time to have peers and mentors review your applications.

 Consider taking up an internship or a project

 If you are hearing constant “no’s” from the full-time positions you are applying to maybe change your tactic.
 You could take on a short internship and see what that takes you!
 Interns are always needed and the experience you can extract from these programs is invaluable.
 Additionally, it’s a way of keeping active professionally and building skills with less commitment.
 Consider starting a project you’ve always wanted.
 There isn’t a “right path” once you graduate college, there are many different routes you can take.

 Although a whole lot of uncertainty may lie ahead, it’s nothing you can’t deal with!
 Don’t allow the hecticness of senior year transform you into a big ball of anxiety.
 Instead of equating “hectic” with “stress”, equate it with “excitement.”
-You have the opportunity to experience you’re most beloved college traditions one last time and an exciting road of surprises lies ahead.
+You have the opportunity to experience your most beloved college traditions one last time and an exciting road of surprises lies ahead.
 Take advantage of the resources at your disposal to prepare in advance for your next career steps and get the most out of your last year!